suiGn/netget/docs/README.md

 Each domain key maps to a handler module that exports a function to handle requests for that domain.

+By default, NetGet searches for a `domains.json` configuration in the `./config` directory, streamlining the setup process.

+**NetGet** is particularly useful in environments where multiple services or applications must be accessible through a single entry point, commonly known as a **reverse proxy setup.**

+### Scalable Web Services

+In a microservices architecture, **NetGet can route requests to different services** within your infrastructure, making it an ideal solution for developers looking to scale their applications horizontally.
+Each service can have its own domain, and **NetGet** will ensure that requests are forwarded to the correct service.

+### Personal Hosting Solutions

+For personal web hosting, **NetGet** provides an **easy-to-set-up gateway** for routing traffic to various self-hosted applications.
+Users with several web applications running on a home server can use **NetGet** to manage access to these applications through different domains.

 ### Secure Access Control

 Combined with authentication layers, NetGet can control access to various parts of a web infrastructure, ensuring that only authorized users can access specific services.